chesterwizzle/Haikuverse/README.md

         *   **Follower Count:** A `followerCount` is stored directly on a user's `public_profile` document and updated by Cloud Functions.
         *   **Data Synchronization:** Public-facing data (like `likeCount` on a published star) is automatically synced back to the user's private `favorites` document via Firestore triggers.
         *   **Denormalized Notifications:** Notification documents store copies of relevant data (like nicknames) to avoid extra database lookups.
 Similarly, triggers like `syncNicknameOnUpdate` and `syncProfileImageOnUpdate` ensure that changes to a user's public profile are automatically fanned out to all of their published works and created constellations.
     *   **Secure Data Modeling:** A clear separation between private (`/users`) and public (`/public_profiles`) data is enforced.
 Firestore Security Rules prevent users from tampering with their own follower counts or achievements and ensure users can only manage their own "following" list.
+This robust separation is what enables complex, secure operations like the full, cascading account deletion process.

 ---
 ## 6. Setup and Configuration

-This project utilizes Firebase Functions (Google Cloud Functions 2nd Gen) for its backend logic and Firebase Authentication for secure API access. .Key backend functionalities include AI-powered content generation (haikus, fables, images), image/nickname sanitization, Text-to-Speech synthesis, secure subscription and purchase validation, semantic constellation recommendations, Haikuverse publishing, and knowledge graph management, all interacting with Firebase services, Vertex AI (Embedding API, Gemini, Imagen), and Vertex AI Vector Search.
+This project utilizes Firebase Functions (Google Cloud Functions 2nd Gen) for its backend logic and Firebase Authentication for secure API access.
+Key backend functionalities include AI-powered content generation (haikus, fables, images), image/nickname sanitization, Text-to-Speech synthesis, secure subscription and purchase validation, semantic constellation recommendations, Haikuverse publishing, knowledge graph management, and a comprehensive account deletion workflow, all interacting with Firebase services, Vertex AI (Embedding API, Gemini, Imagen), and Vertex AI Vector Search.
 API keys for backend services are securely managed server-side.
 Client-side Imagen calls via the Vertex AI SDK rely on Firebase project configuration and user authentication.

 **Prerequisites:**